-Beginning summer 2013, students may share information about their sexual orientations and gender identities at the time of registration.
+Students may share information about their sexual orientations and gender identities at the time of registration at Clark College.
 The data we collect will allow us to promote a welcoming campus, enhance programs and services, better track students' progress and success and assist in promoting a safe and inclusive learning environment for LGBTQ students enrolled in the CTC system.

-Two new questions will appear on paper registration forms and during the online registration process:
+Two questions will appear on paper registration forms and during the online registration process:

 1. What is your sexual orientation?